bitapeslabs/mezcal-cli/README.md

-# dunes-cli
+# mezcal-cli

-The **dunes-cli** is an interactive command‑line tool for managing a bitcoin dunes wallet and interacting with Dune assets.
-It supports wallet generation, recovery, switching addresses, querying balances, transferring funds, minting and etching Dune tokens, configuration management, and more.
+The **mezcal-cli** is an interactive command‑line tool for managing a bitcoin mezcal wallet and interacting with Mezcal assets.
+It supports wallet generation, recovery, switching addresses, querying balances, transferring funds, minting and etching Mezcal tokens, configuration management, and more.

 ## 🚀 Installation